Fanny Imlay: Theories

 Pollin dismisses the first of these, as have most later biographers, arguing that Fanny had access to her mother's writings and Godwin's Memoirs of the Author of A Vindication of the Rights of Woman which openly discuss the circumstances of her birth.
 Fanny herself even makes this distinction in letters to her half-sister Mary Godwin.

 Pollin is also sceptical of the second explanation, pointing to Fanny's letter to Mary of 3 October 1816 in which she defended her step-mother: "Mrs. Godwin would never do either of you a deliberate injury.
 Mamma and I are not great friends, but always alive to her virtues, I am anxious to defend her from a charge so foreign to her character."

 Pollin finds no evidence that Fanny had been refused a position at her aunts' school, only that such a scheme may have been "in contemplation", as Godwin later wrote, although Seymour grants this explanation some plausibility.
-St Clair claims that Fanny was on her way to join her maternal aunts in Ireland when she decided to commit suicide.
+St Clair claims that Fanny was on her way to join her maternal aunts in Ireland when she decided to die by suicide.
 He believes that it was to be a probationary visit, to see if she could be a teacher in their school.
 Godwin's modern biographer, Richard Holmes, dismisses this story.

 In his survey of the letters of the Godwins and the Shelleys, Pollin comes to the conclusion that Fanny was not depressive.
 She is frequently described as happy and looking toward the future and describes herself this way.
 The mentions of melancholia and sadness are specific and related to particular events and illness.
 Richard Holmes, in his biography of Percy Shelley, argues that "her agonizing and loveless suspension between the Godwin and Shelley households was clearly the root circumstance" of her suicide.
-Godwin biographer and philosopher Don Locke argues that "most probably because she could absorb no more of the miseries of Skinner Street, her father's inability to pay his debts or write his books, her mother's unending irritability and spitefulness", all of which she blamed on herself, she committed suicide.
+Godwin biographer and philosopher Don Locke argues the cause of her suicide was "most probably because she could absorb no more of the miseries of Skinner Street, her father's inability to pay his debts or write his books, her mother's unending irritability and spitefulness", all of which she blamed on herself.